gmedders/ising/README.md

 Acknowledgments
 ===============
  - The cluster Monte Carlo algorithm was nicely explained in Lecture 8 of the course [Statistical Mechanics: Algorithms and Computations](https://www.coursera.org/course/smac) on Coursera.
 In particular, a reference implementation of the cluster Monte Carlo algorithm was provided in that course for python.
 Parts of it formed the basis for this c++ implementation.
- - The `random_selector` struct that enables an object to be selected at random from a c++ container comes from a [gist](https://gist.github.com/5538174.git), which was provided as part of the response to [this question](http://stackoverflow.com/a/16421677).